The

 AR AR

-Since one coating layer is precisely matched to eliminate one wavelength,
+Since one coating layer is precisely matched to eliminate one

-formulated coatings appear differently and become the AR coating
+of these individually formulated coatings appear differently

-“fingerprint” of that manufacturer.
+and become the AR coating “fingerprint” of that

 Every AR coating exhibits some residual color seen in the reflections

 of even a multi-layer coating.
-The color is significantly less in
+The color is significantly less

-the manufacturer of the coated product.
+to identify the manufacturer of the coated product.

-If a five layer coating is better than a two layer coating, does
+If a five layer coating is better than a two layer coating,

-Once again, the formulation of types and thickness of each material
+reduction in reflection.
+Once again, the formulation of types

-to be used in the five layer matrix becomes the priority in this
+and thickness of each material to be used in the five layer

-very highly technical area of optics.
+matrix becomes the priority in this very highly technical area

 In fact, it is only due to refinements in both coating equipment

-and computers used to run them that these multi-layer coatings can
+and computers used to run them that these multi-layer coatings

-“high tech” process which utilizes a vacuum deposition
+a state-of-the-art “high tech” process which utilizes

-technology.
-Modern AR coating equipment has been known to cost between
+a vacuum deposition technology.
+Modern AR coating equipment

-$500,000.00 and $1,000,000.00.
+has been known to cost between $500,000.00 and $1,000,000.00.

 Keeping